vrtmrz/obsidian-livesync/docs/settings.md

 #### Sync on Save

 Setting key: syncOnSave
-When you save a file, sync automatically
+Starts synchronisation when a file is saved.

 #### Sync on Editor Save

 Setting key: syncOnEditorSave
-When you save a file in the editor, sync automatically
+When you save a file in the editor, start a sync automatically

 #### Sync on File Open

 Setting key: syncOnFileOpen
-When you open a file, sync automatically
+Forces the file to be synced when opened.

-#### Sync on Start
+#### Sync on Startup

 Setting key: syncOnStart
-Start synchronization after launching Obsidian.
+Automatically Sync all files when opening Obsidian.

 #### Sync after merging file